deltachat/deltachat-pages/en/help.md

 This will automatically resolve the warning for yourself and for all members of the green-checkmarked chat.

-**They sent a mail through a webmail interface or another e-mail app and will get back to use Delta Chat soon again.**
+**Your contact sent a mail through a webmail interface or another e-mail app and will get back to use Delta Chat soon again.**

 Simply accept the warning.
 As soon as your contact uses Delta Chat again, guaranteed end-to-end encryption will be automatically re-established.

-**They stopped using Delta Chat at all**
+**Your contact stopped using Delta Chat at all**

 Accept the warning and remove the contact from any active green-checkmarked group (which you can find in "Shared chats" in the Contact profile).